OpenVisualCloud/Media-Transport-Library/doc/run.md

 This project also provide many loop test(1 port as tx, 1 port as rx) config file , pls refer to [loop config](../tests/script/).

-For the supported parameters in the json, please refer to [JSON configuration guide](configuration_guide.md) for detail.

 ### 5.3 Available parameters in sample app